paulmarrington/Fibers/Assets/Askowl/Fibers/Documentation/Askowl-Fibers.md

         Fiber.Start.WaitRealtime(0.2f).Do(Fire);
       }
 ```
-### WaitFor(IEnumerator)
+#### WaitFor(Fiber) or WaitFor((fiber) => anotherFiber)
+Waiting for another Fiber is a way of factoring out common sequences.
+The driving fiber continues once the fiber being waited on completes.
+If the inner fiber is not running, `Go` is called.

+#### WaitFor(IEnumerator) or WaitFor((fiber) => iEnumerator)
 A C# method with an IEnumerator return value is a state machine with each state transferal happening each update.
 Use for existing coroutines you would like to integrate.
 Use sparingly because coroutine state machines use the heap and increase garbage collection.

+#### WaitFor(seconds), WaitFor((fiber) => seconds), WaitRealtime(seconds) and WaitRealtime((fiber) => seconds)
+Delay the Fiber for the specified time. `WaitForSeconds` is scaled by `Time.timeScale`, while `WaitForSecondsRealtime` isn't.
+The Fiber worker is moved to a special queue that is only processed when the shortest waiting frame count expires.
+This further minimises the processing load during updates.

+#### Waitfor(Task)
+C# and .NET Core provide support for Tasks - a preemptive thread-based multi-tasking approach.
+Task works fine with Unity except that a response can be sent at any time, not just in one of the update cycles.
+Attempting to do any Unity work at these times will be disastrous.
+Using this action within a Fiber will synchronise to Update, LateUpdate or FixedUpdate as you require.

 ### Do
 Do functions contain project specific logic.
 Since each `Do` function runs in a single frame, make them short and sweat.
 ``` c#
 Fiber.Start.Do(Breaking).Do(Up).Do(Large).Do(Calculations)
 ```
-### WaitFor(seconds) and WaitRealtime(seconds)

-Delay the Fiber for the specified time. `WaitForSeconds` is scaled by `Time.timeScale`, while `WaitForSecondsRealtime` isn't.
-The Fiber worker is moved to a special queue that is only processed when the shortest waiting frame count expires.
-This further minimises the processing load during updates.
 ## Creating New Fiber Commands
 You should only need to create new Fiber commands when dealing with external asynchronous events.
 ### Using an Emitter